CommandPost/FCPCafe/docs/blog/page-one-a-year-inside-the-new-york-times.md

 ---
-title: Page One: A Year Inside The New York Times
+title: Page One - A Year Inside The New York Times
 date: 2011-03-09
 author: Chris Hocking
 layout: blog